rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/references.md

 </Project>
 ```

 It will assume that the `.dacpac` file is inside the `tools` folder of the referenced package and that it has the same name as the NuGet package.
 Referenced packages that do not adhere to this convention will be silently ignored.
-However, you have the ability to override this convention by using the `DacpacName` attribute on the `PackageReference` (introduced in version 2.5.0).
+However, you have the ability to override this convention by using the `DacpacName` attribute on the `PackageReference`.
 For example:

 ### Override the dacpac name